drestauri/serial-over-usb/README.md

 Serial serial = new Serial(3); // the number refers to the comm port, e.g. COM3 which is typical for Arduino on PC
 ```

+## Anticipated Updates
+1. Convert the data in the buffer to an actual value instead of just printing the buffer and resetting
+2. Add framework to allow a user to get the last value in integer format

 ## Contributing
-This code will not be changed as it's used a template and will serve as the base for other/future projects.
+This code will not be changed once the above updates are implemented as it's used a template and will serve as
+a baseline for future projects.